-9.O.1.
-When onward movement has been delayed other than due to Contractor's actions, the Contractor shall be reimbursed for actual expenses incurred in the storage of containers or cargo at a port.
-Any such delays must be supported by the applicable EDI transactions in Attachment 1.

-9.O.2.
-To receive reimbursement for Port Storage services while the cargo is in the possession of the Contractor, the Contractor shall submit an invoice in PAT IPP in accordance with Attachment 6.
+- 9.O.1.
+When onward movement has been delayed other than due to Contractor's actions, the Contractor shall be reimbursed.
+For breakbulk cargo containerized at the Carrier convenience, the Contractor will be reimbursed utilizing the container tariff if the cost is less than the breakbulk cost.
+For all other shipments, the Contractor will be reimbursed actual expenses incurred in the storage of containers or cargo at a port.
+Any such delays must be supported by the applicable EDI transactions in Exhibit 2, PWS, Attachment 1 (A1/A2 or HG/HR). - 9.O.2.
+To receive reimbursement for Port Storage services while the cargo is in the possession of the Contractor, the Contractor shall submit an invoice in PAT IPP in accordance with Exhibit 2, PWS, Attachment 6.